 Service Bus Relayed Messaging Tutorial

-The topics that are contained in this section are intended to give you quick exposure to the Service Bus programming experience.
+The topics that are contained in this section cover the Service Bus programming experience.
 They are designed to be completed in the order listed at the bottom of this topic.
-Working through this tutorial gives you an introductory understanding of the steps that are required to create an Service Bus client and service application.
+Working through this tutorial gives you an introductory understanding of the steps that are required to create a Service Bus client and service application.
 Like their WCF counterparts, a service is a construct that exposes one or more endpoints, each of which exposes one or more service operations.
 The endpoint of a service specifies an address where the service can be found, a binding that contains the information that a client must communicate with the service, and a contract that defines the functionality provided by the service to its clients.
-The main difference between a WCF and an Service Bus service is that the endpoint is exposed in the cloud instead of locally on your computer.
+The main difference between a WCF and a Service Bus service is that the endpoint is exposed in the cloud instead of locally on your computer.

 The next three topics describe how to create a client application, configure the client application, and create and use a client that can access the functionality of the host.
 For more information, see Building a Service Bus Client Application and Discovering and Exposing a Service Bus Service.

-All of the topics in this section assume that you are using Visual Studio 2012 as the development environment.
-If you are using another development environment, ignore the Visual Studio-specific instructions.
+All of the topics in this section assume that you are using Visual Studio as the development environment.

 For more in-depth information about how to create Service Bus client applications and hosts, see the Developing Applications that Use Service Bus section.